-Purpose and Use by OFGEM The purpose of this table is to clearly layout the workings for the calculation of the Network Innovation Allowance.
+Purpose and Use by The purpose of this table is to clearly layout the workings This table makes it easy for the licensee to understand how the allowance is arrived at and how the component terms used within its formula where derived.
+The Network Innovation Allowance formula is set out in accordance with part A of Section 1H of the licence conditions for the relevant Distribution Network.
+This term is calculated as follows: ANIAt- NIARt.
+There are two inputs required for NIA expenditure, one for the total eligible NIA and the second for the internal eligible NIA expenditure.
+The need for two input values on NIA is because of the calculation in section 1H.9 of the license conditions.
+Purpose and Use by OFGEM for the calculation of the Network Innovation Allowance.
 This table makes it easy for the licensee to understand how the allowance is arrived at and how the component terms used within its formula where derived.
 The Network Innovation Allowance formula is set out in accordance with part A of Section 1H of the licence conditions for the relevant Distribution Network.
 This term is calculated as follows: ANIAt- NIARt.
 There are two inputs required for NIA expenditure, one for the total eligible NIA and the second for the internal eligible NIA expenditure.
-The need for two input values on NIA is because of the calculation in section 1H.9 of the license conditions.
+The need for two input values on NIA is because of the calculation in section 1H.9 of the license